Does Canvas Track Tabs: Monitor Open Browsers or Switch?

 The number of pages visited and the number of times they were visited are visible to professors too.

-Also, the general time frame on the opened tabs is provided together with details of any files that may have been downloaded on the sites.
+Also, the general time frame on the opened tabs is provided, together with details of any files that may have been downloaded from the sites.

-Lockdown browsers flag any suspicious attempts to open new tabs and make sure that you are returned to the page that has exam questions.
+Lockdown browsers flag any suspicious attempts to open new tabs and ensure that you are returned to the page with exam questions.

 As a result, lockdown browsers have helped curb the increasing trend of cheating in online examinations and quizzes.